Austin Holiday Events 2020

 A Christmas Carols Central Texas Theatre Academy (In-Person)

 Off to the hill country!
-This children’s theatre production will be the first to be staged at the new space for CTTA.
-A new interactive spin on a classic will be sure to inspire and spark joy in young audience members.
+Not only will this children’s theatre production be the first to be staged at the new space for CTTA but also it will be a new interactive spin on a classic that will be sure to inspire and spark joy in young audience members.

 Austin Jingle Bell Virtual Run (Virtual)

 Run one, run all!
 It’s the 25th Annual Austin Jingle Bell 5K.
-Get your jingle bells on and run between 12/6-1/6 and shake off those “rona” blues help benefit MADD and yourself with some fresh air and exercise.
+Without a doubt, you will want to get your jingle bells on and run between 12/6-1/6 and shake off those “rona” blues that help benefit MADD and yourself with some fresh air and exercise.
 Visit here for more details.

 Touch-A-Truck benefiting SAFE (Virtual)

 Do you have a child who is fascinated by all kinds of vehicles?
-SAFE has truck videos that will allow you to virtually explore trucks from fire truck to bulldozers… along with a challenge to share and encourage donations on behalf of SAFE which supports hundreds of children survivors of abuse with support, shelter and much more.
+Undoubtedly, you will want to explore this option.
+SAFE has truck videos that will allow you to virtually explore trucks from fire trucks to bulldozers.
+Furthermore, you can donate on behalf of SAFE which supports hundreds of children survivors of abuse with support, shelter, and much more.

 Downtown Holiday Stroll (In-Person)

-The Downtown Holiday Stroll is on, in its 26th year presented by Downtown Austin Alliance, with Covid Conscience Holiday inspired activities.
-The event has been extended through the DecThrow on your scarf and mask, get some fresh air and support our Austin local businesses.
+The Downtown Holiday Stroll is on, in its 26th year presented by Downtown Austin Alliance, with Covid Conscience Holiday-inspired activities.
+Of course, the event has been extended through December.
+For this reason, throw on your scarf and mask, get some fresh air, and support our Austin local businesses.
 Visit their website for more information.

 Teddy Bear Tea (Virtual)

-A favorite family tradition now available to take home.
-Bring an unwrapped teddy bear as a donation to children’s charities in Austin to give to Santa and Santa will send you home with your Teddy Bear Tea To-Go.
-Advanced reservations, fees and info can be found on their website.
+A favorite family tradition is now available to take home.
+As before, bring an unwrapped teddy bear as a donation to children’s charities in Austin to give to Santa and Santa will send you home with your Teddy Bear Tea To-Go.
+Advanced reservations, fees, and info can be found on their website.

 Bring the Nutcracker Home for the Holidays benefiting Ballet Austin (Virtual)

-Another family holiday custom of ours.
-This year, we will be streaming it at home and feeling good that our participation will go towards helping this awesome Austin non-profit which like many has been severely impacted by the pandemic.
+We can’t imagine a holiday season without experiencing the Nutcracker.
+For this reason, we will be streaming it at home and feeling good that our participation will go towards helping this awesome Austin non-profit which like many has been severely impacted by the pandemic.